squidarth/squidarth.github.io/_posts/2018-06-09-rust-threads-detach.md

 ![reddit comment](/assets/rust-thread-comment.png)

-This was a thought that occurred to me while I was writing the post originally, but I didn't think much of it.
+This was a thought that occurred to me while I was writing the post originally, but I didn't really pursue it any further.
 This was just "how it worked"<sup>TM</sup>.
-But, because I'm at the [Recurse Center](https://www.recurse.com/) and have the time to chase rabbits like this, and out of desire to answer this person's question, I decided to actually figure this out.
+But, because I'm at the [Recurse Center](https://www.recurse.com/) and have the time to be rigorous, and out of desire to answer this person's question, I decided to actually figure this out.

-Before diving in, I do want to point out that I'm using Linux, and the behavior of Rust _might_ different to what I'm describing here on other platforms.
+Before diving in, I do want to point out that I'm using Linux, and the behavior of Rust _might_ differ to what I'm describing here on other platforms.

 ## Let's Revisit that Code Sample